Yellow (manga)

 Yellow is a four-volume yaoi manga by Makoto Tateno, published in English by Digital Manga Publishing.
 It tells the story of two elite drug "snatchers" (couriers), Taki and Goh, mainly about the love and adventures they share together.

-This manga does not involve a seme-uke relationship that is commonly present in and/or attributed to the genre of yaoi.
+This manga does not involve a seme-uke relationship that is commonly present in and/or attributed to the genre of boys' love.
 Instead, both males are represented as equals in terms of power and physical appearance.
 Taki is actually presented as decidedly heterosexual while Goh is a homosexual.
 In the sexual aspect of the manga, it mainly focuses on Goh's insistent advances on Taki, and Taki's subsequent reluctance.

 The title "Yellow" means to represent their relationship and their job because of the colors of a traffic light: green means go, red means stop, and yellow is a warning of risk.
 The manga itself is a blend of adventure, romance, and high tension.